AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 This effect is not unique to UT, though.
 In general, any system of sharding is also affected in this manner when the headers of a child-chain are included in the parent-chain's blocks.

 Practically, this effect means that a decrease to the size of headers has *increasing* marginal benefit.
 Compared to $O(c)$ blockchains (e.g., Bitcoin), efficient header schemes are far more important for UT and sharded blockchain networks.

+### Optimizations

+\todo{present TPS and $N_x$ numbers using header-omission and hash-compression optimizations as mentioned in \autoref{sec:exploiting-seg-state}}

+#### Impact on the Impact of Header Size

+\todo{headers at base layer don't matter now -- only for nesting -- so PoS chains (even with big headers) might be okay at base layer without impacting scalability}